Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 The second possible cause of lack of blooms in Rocktrumpet is failure to trim the branches after flowering.
 Trim the branches by half after blooming to encourage growth of new branches as flowers are borne at the tips of new branches.

 The third possible cause of lack of blooms in Mandevilla is too little light.
-Position the plant in a brightly-lit place where it will receive bright light with some 6-8 hours of direct sunlight.
+Position the plant in a brightly-lit place where it will receive bright light with 6-8 hours of direct sunshine.
+Where the natural lighting is not adequate consider investing in a grow light to supplement it.
+Check out this guide on understanding light for houseplants.

 Yellow leaves